STEMI / Acute Coronary Syndrome – Quick Consult

 • Cardiac risk factors are not helpful to predict acute MI for the patient presenting with acute chest pain.

 • Beware the non-specific ECG.
-The non-specific change may be a normal variant or a new ECG change indicating the presence of an acute coronary syndrome.
+The non-specific change may be a normal variant or a new ECG change indicating the presence of ACS.

 • Do not use a GI cocktail as a test to rule out the presence of ACS.